Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Related Work

-\textbf{Domain adaptation.} Domain adaptation refers to the training of a neural network to jointly generate both discriminative and domain-invariant features in order to model different source and target data distributions.
-Many approaches resort to distribution matching through source re-weighting~\cite{domain1}, geometric transformation~\cite{domain2} or application of MMD and CORAL losses~\cite{domain3,domain4,tcm}.
-Rather than adapting distributions, we are more interested in adapting the partial modality (source domain) feature representations to the full modality (target domain) representations.
+\textbf{Domain adaptation.} Domain adaptation refers to the training of a neural network to jointly generate both discriminative and domain-invariant features in order to model different source and target data distributions~\cite{domain1,domain2,domain3,domain4,tcm}.
 Authors in~\cite{domain1} leverage an auxiliary domain classifier to address the domain shift.
-Inspired by their approaches, we design our discriminator as a modality absence predictor.
-Similar to Sharma et. al~\cite{gen1}, we feed our discriminator with the correct modality code as ground truth, while the generator is provided an `all-one' full modality code impersonating the presence of all modalities.
-In an attempt to fool the discriminator, the generator pushes itself to always mimic full modality representations, irrespective of the available inputs.
+Inspired by this approach, we design our discriminator as a modality absence predictor.
+Similar to Sharma et al.~\cite{gen1}, we feed our discriminator with the correct modality code as ground truth, while the generator is provided an `all-one' full modality code impersonating the presence of all modalities.
+In an attempt to fool the discriminator, the generator learns to always mimic full modality representations, irrespective of the available inputs.
 This results in enhanced representations that boost downstream performance in missing modality situations.